Introduction to quilting

 Are there any other costs?
 Is there anything I need to bring?

-A selection of fabrics will be available for you to try, or you can bring your own scraps.
-Suitabliltiy of materials will will be discussed abd advised upon in class.
-Basic materials are provided.
+Access to basic materials and resources are available as part of this course.
+Bring a notebook and pen or pencil and a bag for your work.
+A selection of fabrics will be available for you to try, or you can bring your own fabrics and tools.
+Suitability of materials will be discussed in class.

 When I've finished, what course can I do next?

-The course is suitable for supporting or extending other textile related courses, and would also have an application to students with an interest in interior furnishings.
+We do run follow on courses in quilting that focus on specific themes such as geometrics, circles and curves through the year.
+The course is suitable for supporting or extending other textile related courses, and to students with an interest in interior furnishings.
+Please browse the City Lit website for upcoming courses.

 Beverley has an academic training in Fine Art and Textiles and for a while set up a design business in Knitted Garments.
 Whilst studying for an MA in Textiles, Beverley started using traditional Bead Weaving, Embroidery and Quilting techniques to create painted and stitched pieces.
 This led to creating accredited and personal interest short courses in Beaded Jewellery, Fashion and Textiles.
 Beverley continues to use constructive Textile techniques within her teaching practise.
 She is actively involved in her community and works closely with local charities to explore how Art and Craft increases Well Being.
 She is a member of Hastings Arts Forum where she curates Textile shows and exhibits.